 Common Diseases that Affect Lung Capacity

 Lung diseases are a group of disorders that affect the lungs and the respiratory system.
-These diseases can cause various symptoms, such as shortness of breath, coughing, chest pain, and wheezing.
+These diseases can cause a range of symptoms, including shortness of breath, coughing, chest pain, and wheezing.

 Some of the most common lung diseases include:

 - Asthma: A chronic lung disease that affects the airways in the lungs.
 It is characterized by inflammation and narrowing of the airways, which can cause wheezing, coughing, chest tightness, and shortness of breath.
-Asthma attacks can be triggered by various factors such as allergies, exercise, and respiratory infections.
+Asthma attacks can be triggered by various factors, including allergies, exercise, and respiratory infections.

 - Emphysema: A lung disease that damages the air sacs in the lungs, making it difficult to breathe.
 It is usually caused by long-term exposure to cigarette smoke or other irritants.
 Emphysema can cause shortness of breath, coughing, and chest tightness.